OlivierLD/raspberry-coffee/Project-Trunk/SunFlower-v2/README.md

 | ![Three](./pictures/testing.03.jpg) |                                   |

 ### Notes
 - For the Motor HAT power supply, 5V is enough.
-Not need for 12V, and the motors seem to heat up with 12V.
+No need for 12V, and the motors seem to heat up with 12V.

 ### Bonus
 The two versions, working together: